Pembrokeshire

 • Angel 43 High Street Narberth SA67 7AS Telephone(01834) 860318

 Newly reopened and refurbished Narberth landmark.
 Bustling 17th Century coaching Inn situated in main street of the boutique town of Narberth, Pembrokeshire.
 It offers good food and fine wine as well as a frequently changing range of local and Welsh regional real ales.
 There is a real fire and a sunny beer garden.
 Dogs welcome in the beer garden only.
+Please note that Winter opening times are shorter: Monday to Wednesday, closing time is 6pm and likewise Sundays.

 • Dragon Inn 5 Water Street Narberth SA67 7AT Telephone(01834) 860257